Construction Projects

 • MS4 Stormwater Permit - The City of Auburn is regulated by MDEP to discharge stormwater into waters of the State (Androscoggin River).
 This is an ongoing yearly permit requirement.

-• BJ's Adjacent Retaining Wall - Replacing the retaining wall abutting BJ's on Mount Auburn Avenue.
-This work will include a new wall, sidewalk replacement, and minimal drainage.
-Hird Contracting scheduled to begin summer 2024.
+• BJ’s Adjacent Retaining Wall – Replacing the retaining wall abutting BJ’s on Mount Auburn Avenue.
+Hird Contracting completed the wall installation.
+Sidewalk reconstruction and loam/seed to begin Spring 2025.

 Locally Administered Projects